-And we closed it with a sweat.
-And the women from the

-previous groups -- we've had like four or five groups 2 3 already -- they keep coming back.
+1 And we closed it with a sweat.
+And the women from the previous groups -- we've had like four or five groups 2 3 already -- they keep coming back.
 They came into the sweat and they sang songs.
 And it was so beautiful to hear them 4 because when they first came to the groups they didn't know 5 their identity.
 They didn't know where they came from.
 6 7 And that was -- so that's the beauty as we see as grandmothers is we see that growth.
 We see that change.
 8 9 And that's what's going to help this inquiry is that that spirit.
+10

-10 And you're going to see families share.
+And you're going to see families share.
 11 12 You're going to see families hurt.
 You're going to see their tears, that sacred water that they share with you.
 13 They're going to be the voice for those little ones, the 14 ones that can't speak for themselves.
 But it would be so 15 beautiful if we could say to those little ones come in and 16 share because you never know what they have to say.
 They 17 can do it through art, drawings.
 They could say it with 18 words because then they're so pure they could speak from 19 the heart.
 And they know what to say.
-So I hope that those voices are heard as well.
+So I hope that 20 21 those voices are heard as well.

-So I just wanted to share that and welcome everybody later on.
-We're going to go smoke the pipes at the sacred fire later.
-So I just want to say chi-miigwech to each one of you for listening to me.
+22 So I just wanted to share that and welcome 23 everybody later on.
+We're going to go smoke the pipes at 24 the sacred fire later.
+So I just want to say chi-miigwech 25 to each one of you for listening to me.

-1 MS. KATHERINE WHITECLOUD: Thank you very 2 much.
-3 Recommendations from listening for the three 4 days that I've been here to you, the Commissioners, and I 5 will speak directly to you.
-6 You heard all of our grandmothers speak and 7 others that are not here now who have gone home, in the 8 sense of physically they've had to fly out, speak about 9 and speak in their language, and the grandmother Pauline 10 who sat over here and spoke extensively in her language to 11 all of us.
-And although we may not have understood the 12 language we understood the spirit of the language and what 13 she was talking about.
-14 You must accommodate all these languages 15 that are spoken during your Commission hearings because it 16 is through language that we have learned what traditional 17 Indigenous law is because it's built into our language, all 18 of the understandings, that we are raised with as children, 19 that we actually learn while we are in our mother's womb, 20 that we learn in the way we are carried, in the way we are 21 spoken to and the way we are taught at our grandmother's 22 and great-grandmother's, grandfather's knees.
-And we learn 23 through experience.
-24 And there must be room for people to be able 25 to share that with you because what we see today, the product of our women being murdered, abused, assaulted, our children being abused and assaulted, is a product of being disassociated from their true self from whether it be from residential school, whether it be through the Sixties Scoop, whether it be through forced assimilation and particularly from the reservation life, which is as far from natural as it possibly can be.
+1 MS. KATHERINE WHITECLOUD: Thank you very much.
+2 3 Recommendations from listening for the three days that I've been here to you, the Commissioners, and I 4 will speak directly to you.
+5 You heard all of our grandmothers speak and 6 7 others that are not here now who have gone home, in the sense of physically they've had to fly out, speak about --8 and speak in their language, and the grandmother Pauline 9 who sat over here and spoke extensively in her language to 10 all of us.
+And although we may not have understood the 11 12 language we understood the spirit of the language and what she was talking about.
+13 You must accommodate all these languages 14 that are spoken during your Commission hearings because it 15 is through language that we have learned what traditional 16 Indigenous law is because it's built into our language, all 17 of the understandings, that we are raised with as children, 18 19 that we actually learn while we are in our mother's womb, that we learn in the way we are carried, in the way we are 20 21 spoken to and the way we are taught at our grandmother's and great-grandmother's, grandfather's knees.
+And we learn 22 23 through experience.
+And there must be room for people to be able 24 product of our women being murdered, abused, assaulted, our children being abused and assaulted, is a product of being disassociated from their true self from whether it be from residential school, whether it be through the Sixties Scoop, whether it be through forced assimilation and particularly from the reservation life, which is as far from natural as it possibly can be.